SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.8.md

 #### Dashboards app - GQI: “Start from” option would not be available when the Queries.json file was empty or missing \[ID_30157\]

-When building a GQI query, in some cases, the “Start from” option would not be avaiIable when the C:\\Skyline DataMiner\\Generic Interface\\Queries.json file was empty or missing.
+When building a GQI query, in some cases, the “Start from” option would not be available when the C:\\Skyline DataMiner\\Generic Interface\\Queries.json file was empty or missing.

 #### DataMiner Cube - Users/Groups: Duplicate activity log entries \[ID_30162\]